pfsense/docs/source/interfaces/ppp-interfaces.rst

 PPP Interfaces
 ==============

-PPP type interfaces may also be used in pfSense.
+PPP type interfaces may also be used in pfSense® software.
 These are not to be confused with PPPoE or PPTP interfaces, as these are traditional PPP on serial devices.

 This will commonly be used to drive 3G modems for wireless WAN access, but could also be used for controlling dialup modems.